stevemacn/kmeans/README.md

 A javascript implementation of Kmeans
 =====

 This is a javascript/node.js based implementation of the kmeans algorithm for clustering vectors.
-It was an opportunity for me to practice some skills.
-Hopefully it will be useful for some people trying to learn the theory behind kmeans!

- * Creating a javascript library
- * Experimenting with documentation via docco
- * Play with github pages!

 Technical tutorial